 In this paper we presented a study of two views of the evolving Internet AS topology, one inferred from traceroute data and the other from BGP data.
 We exposed discrepancies between these two inferred AS topologies and their evolution.
-We reconciled these discrepancies by showing that the topologies are not directly comparable as neither method sees the entire Internet topology: BGP data misses some peering links in the core which traceroute observes; traceroute misses many more peering links than BGP in the periphery.
+We reconciled these discrepancies by showing that the topologies are not directly comparable as neither method sees the entire Internet topology: BGP data misses some peerings in the core which traceroute observes; traceroute misses many more peerings than BGP in the periphery.
 However, traceroute and BGP data do provide complementary views of the AS topology.

 To remedy the problems of decreasing coverage by the Skitter traceroute infrastructure and the lack of visibility of the core by UCLA BGP data, significant improvements in fidelity could be achieved with changes to the existing measurement systems.
 The quality of data then collected by the traceroute infrastructure would benefit from greater AS coverage, while the BGP data would benefit from data showing intra-core connectivity it misses today.
 We acknowledge the challenges inherent in these improvements but emphasize that, without such changes, the study of the AS topology will forever be subject to the vagaries of imperfect and flawed data.
-Availability of traceroute data from a larger number of vantage points, as attempted by the Dimes project, will hopefully help remedy these issues.
+Availability of traceroute data from a larger number of vantage points, as attempted by the Dimes project, will help remedy these issues.
 However, even such measurements have to be done on a very large scale, and ideally performed both from the core of the network (like Skitter), as well as the edge (like Dimes).
 Efforts in better assessment of the biases inherent to the measurements are also necessary.

-In an effort to provide a better perspective on the changing structure of the AS topology, we used a wide range of topological metrics, including the newly introduced weighted spectral distribution.
-Our analysis suggests that the core of the Internet is becoming less dominant over time, and that edges at the periphery are growing more relative to the core.
+To provide an objective analysis of the changing structure of the AS topology, we used a wide range of topological metrics, including the newly introduced weighted spectral distribution.
+We find that the core of the Internet is becoming less dominant over time, and that edges at the periphery are growing instead.
 The practice of content providers and content distribution networks seeking connectivity to greater numbers of ISPs at the periphery, and the rise of multi-homing, both support these observations.
 Further, we observe a move away from a preferential attachment, tree-like disassortative network, toward a network that is flatter, highly-interconnected, and assortative.
-These findings are also indicative of the need for more detailed and timely measurements of the Internet topology, in order to build up on works such as [5], focusing on the economics of the structural changes such as institutional mergers, multi-homing and increasing peering relationships.
+These findings are also indicative of the need for more detailed and timely measurements of the Internet topology, in order to build up on works such as [5], focusing on the economics of the structural changes such as institutional mergers, dual homing and increasing peering relationships.